kporemba/krystyna-poremba-capstone/README.md

 **GET /products**

-- Get a product by id
+- Returns an array of product objects
+- Returns limited information, enough to display in shop all page

 Parameters:
 - id: product id as number